What We Do

 We prioritize the critical moments immediately after a disaster when timely support can stabilize communities and enable national systems to lead a coordinated, effective recovery.

-Our focus areas span delivering rapid disaster response, working with national systems to empower informed decision-making through timely and accurate information, and building sustainable capacities for coordinated, context-driven disaster response.
+Our areas of impact span delivering rapid disaster response, supporting national systems to enable informed decision-making through timely and accurate information, and strengthening capacities for coordinated, context-driven disaster response.

 Immediate Needs

 Immediately following a sudden-onset disaster, communities often require life-sustaining support.
-GSD supports national authorities to deliver water and essential relief supplies that meet immediate needs and prevent disease among the most vulnerable.
+GSD works with national authorities to deliver water and essential relief supplies that meet immediate needs and prevent disease among the most vulnerable.

-Our water program seeks to mitigate water-related morbidity and mortality during rapid response by delivering safe water, at speed, at scale.
+Water Program: Our water program seeks to mitigate water-related morbidity and mortality during rapid response by delivering safe water, with speed, at scale.
 This includes the production, delivery, and distribution of potable water.

 National Response System Effectiveness